Murpheous/SomniumNetwork/README.md

 The core model is that the UI element controls the rotation of the Rigid body transform; Fusion syncs the rotation across the network, updating the rigid body transform accordingly.

-From there, the code in each Synced Control polls the transform—hasChanged flag to invoke the control state events to subscribed components.
+From there, the code in each Synced Control polls the transform.hasChanged flag to invoke the control state events to subscribed components.

 ## Arbitration